-AWR's effective income tax rate ("ETR") was 21.7% and 20.5% for the three months ended March 31, 2020 and 2019, respectively.
-GSWC's ETR was 22.4% and 19.0% for the three months ended March 31, 2020 and 2019, respectively.
+AWR's effective income tax rate ("ETR") was 24.4% and 22.6% for the three months ended June 30, 2020 and 2019, respectively, and was 23.5% and 21.9% for the six months ended June 30, 2020 and 2019, respectively.
+GSWC's ETR was 25.9% and 23.4% for the three months ended June 30, 2020 and 2019, respectively, and was 24.7% and 22.2% for the six months ended June 30, 2020 and 2019, respectively.

-The AWR and GSWC effective tax rates differ from the federal statutory tax rate primarily due to (i) state taxes; (ii) permanent differences, including the excess tax benefits from share-based payments, which were reflected in the income statements and resulted in a reduction to income tax expense during the three months ended March 31, 2020 and 2019; (iii) the continuing amortization of the excess deferred income tax liability that commenced upon the lowering of the federal tax rate; and (iv) differences between book and taxable income that are treated as flow-through adjustments in accordance with regulatory requirements (principally from plant, rate-case, and compensation expenses).
+The AWR and GSWC effective tax rates differ from the federal statutory tax rate primarily due to (i) state taxes; (ii) permanent differences, including the excess tax benefits from share-based payments, which were reflected in the income statements and resulted in a reduction to income tax expense during the three and six months ended June 30, 2020 and 2019; (iii) the continuing amortization of the excess deferred income tax liability that commenced upon the lowering of the federal tax rate; and (iv) differences between book and taxable income that are treated as flow-through adjustments in accordance with regulatory requirements (principally from plant, rate-case, and compensation expenses).
 As a regulated utility, GSWC treats certain temporary differences as flow-through in computing its income tax expense consistent with the income tax method used in its CPUC-jurisdiction ratemaking.
 Flow-through items either increase or decrease tax expense and thus impact the ETR.